1986 K2 disaster: 6–10 August 1986

 Tullis died during the night of 6–7 August, presumably of HAPE (high-altitude pulmonary edema), a common consequence of lack of oxygen during physical exertion.
 The other six climbers stayed at Camp IV for the next three days, but remained barely conscious.
-On 10 August, the snow stopped, but the temperature dropped, and the wind continued unabated.
+On 10 August, the snowfall stopped, but the temperature dropped, and the wind continued unabated.
 Though weak and severely dehydrated, the remaining climbers decided they had no other choice but to descend.